Same Compression Principle, Different Geometry: Rate-Distortion Signatures Dissociate Biological and Artificial Visual Systems: Discussion

-This work was supported in part through the Minerva computational and data resources and staff expertise provided by Scientific Computing and Data at the Icahn School of Medicine at Mount Sinai and supported by the Clinical and Translational Science Awards (CTSA) grant UL1TR004419 from the National Center for Advancing Translational Sciences.
-BL is supported by the U.S. National Institutes of Health (NIH), the U.S. Department of Veterans Affairs (VA), the Brain \& Behavior Research Foundation (BBRF), The Sidney R. Baer, Jr. Foundation, the Hasso Plattner Foundation, and the Windreich Family Foundation.
-No funding was specific to this work.
+\begin{ack} This work was supported in part through the Minerva computational and data resources and staff expertise provided by Scientific Computing and Data at the Icahn School of Medicine at Mount Sinai and supported by the Clinical and Translational Science Awards (CTSA) grant UL1TR004419 from the National Center for Advancing Translational Sciences. \end{ack}